If you’re new to varifocal lenses you may need a little time to get used to them.

 Keep your chin up and drop your eyes down in the lens for close work.

 Any adaptation issues are usually overcome within the first couple of weeks, although getting used to new glasses can occasionally take up to a month.

-There are a very few people that cannot get on with varifocals and your optician will be happy to discuss the options with you if you find that you are not getting used to your varifocals.
+There are a very few people that cannot get on with varifocals.
+Your optician can discuss the alternative options with you if you find that you are not getting used to your varifocals.